XYIheng/DroidChecker_Doc/docs/source/tutorial.rst

 .. code:: console

-    droidchecker -f omninotes_634.py -a omninotes.apk
+    kea -f omninotes_634.py -a omninotes.apk

 That's it!
-You have learned how to write a property and test it with DroidChecker.
+You have learned how to write a property and test it with Kea.

 When we test this property, we quickly find two new bugs that violates this property.
 Then, we write the corresponding bug reports and submit them to the app's developers.